veo-labs/openveo-player/docs/adaptive-streaming.md

 # Introduction

 OpenVeo Player support Adaptive Streaming DASH and HLS.
 It will automaticaly switch between protocols according browser capabilities.
-A Flash video player is used as a fallback player if none of sources protocol is supported by browser.

 # Prerequisites